leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/visibility.rst

    :class: refbox

    :Mode:      Object Mode
-   :Panel:     :menuselection:`Properties --> Object Properties --> Transform`
+   :Panel:     :menuselection:`Properties --> Object Properties --> Visibility`

 The Visibility panel controls how objects are interacted with in the viewport and in the final render.
 These visibility options can also be set in the :doc:`Outliner </editors/outliner/editing>`.